Getting Started

 Homebrew

-- Automatically detected at
+- macOS: Automatically detected at

-/opt/homebrew/bin/brew(Apple Silicon) - Or
+/opt/homebrew/bin/brew(Apple Silicon) or/usr/local/bin/brew - Linux: Detected at

-/usr/local/bin/brew(Intel Macs) - If not detected, install with:bash
+/home/linuxbrew/.linuxbrew/bin/brew - If not detected, install with:bash

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"